Today’s State Fair event schedule

-All Day: A Rated USEF Classes- Horseless Horse Show, Canine King and Queen, Grooms’ Class at the Horse Show Area
+All Day: A Rated USEF Classes, Rost Memorial Jumper Stake, Ricci Desiderio Mini Prix at the Horse Show

 12:45 p.m.: Hot Dog Pig Races in the Family Entertainment Area